qi-qi/degree/README.md

-# Master & Bachelor Degrees
+# Master of Science, Distributed Computing